 (Recover content if you lose your internet connection)

-Another improvement made after WP 4.6 is content recovery from loss of connection.
+Another improvement made after WordPress v.
+4.6 is content recovery from loss of connection.
 If you lose your internet connection while writing, your drafts are saved locally to your browser.
 When you return to edit, WordPress notifies you if there is a more recent draft, allowing you to restore the most recent version of your content …

-The new revision system also added new settings in the Publish box called Revisions.
-This allows you to immediately see how many revisions you have made to your content. and lets you bring up the ‘Compare Revisions’ page by clicking on the ‘Browse’ link …
+The new revision system also added a new option to the Publish box called Revisions, which automatically calculates how many revisions you have made. and lets you bring up the ‘Revisions’ screen by clicking on the ‘Browse’ link …

-(Publish Box – Revisions)
+(Publish – Revisions)